Pfern/ADER17/material/ADER17_practical.md

 			Question: what parameters we need to consider when counting?

 ## LO 7.3 - Use tools such as htseq-counts to generate table of gene counts

+Usually, to perform differential expression analysis, one needs to count how many times a different transcript/gene is read.
+A popular tool to generate these counts from a SAM/BAM file is htseq-count 25 .
+TASK: Open example_RNA_counts.htseq.tab in the text editor or in a spreadsheet How would you about checking which genes are differential expressed?
+From these count files several methods can be then used to perform statistical tests.
+Given that sequencing data is based on discrete counts, most of the popular methods are based on derivations of the binomial distribution.
+Similarly to microarrays, there are many available tools to perform these analysis using the R language (such as edger and DESeq).

+TASK: Open example_RNA_counts.edger_analysis.tab and Dmelano_rnaseq.bayseq_diff.txt with a text editor or in a spreadsheet.
+How would you go about selecting genes of interest?
+What would you do with this list?
+Is statistically significant the same as biologically significant?
+NOTE: Several experiments can have different numbers of reads sequenced (for the same amount of RNA).
+Moreover, gene length also influences the number of counts.
+One common normalization is to transform counts into FPKM (fragments per kb per million aligned reads).
+Nonetheless this measure needs to be used with caution, particularly when comparing different loci.

 Run a Salmon alignment: no SAM/BAM is generated.